Janssen COVID-19 Vaccine (Ad26.COV2-S) Description

-July 30, 2020 - A new study showed that Janssen's investigational vaccine elicited an immune response against SARS-CoV-2 in a preclinical, nonhuman study.
+July 30, 2020 - A recent study showed that Janssen's investigational vaccine elicited an immune response against SARS-CoV-2 in preclinical, nonhuman research.
 Based on this preclinical study's positive data, the first-in-human Phase 1/2a clinical trial is now underway in the USA and Belgium, with a Phase 3 study expected to commence in September 2020.

 July 17, 2020 - The NYTimes reports clinical trials of the vaccine will begin in Belgium.
 Dr. Barouch’s team will soon start up a trial in Boston.

 July 16, 2020 - J&J's Wolk said the Phase 1 trial of Ad26COVS1 is expected to enroll more than 1,000 participants, primarily between 18 and 55 years old.
 However, the company also plans to include a group of people who are 65 years old or older in the early-stage trial.
 He also said that J&J is in talks with the National Institutes of Health to move up the timeline for the anticipated Phase 3 trial to late September 2020.

 July 6, 2020 - Emergent BioSolutions Inc. announced a 5-year manufacturing services agreement with Janssen Pharmaceuticals, Inc., one of the Janssen Pharmaceutical Companies of Johnson & Johnson, for large-scale drug substance manufacturing for the investigational vaccine, Ad26.COV2-S. Emergent will provide contract development and manufacturing (CDMO) services valued at approximately $480 million for the first two years.